 Circle of Angels

 It is believed that this representation of an opening to heaven is a memory from Botticelli’s childhood.
-Theatrical religious plays were quite popular at the time, and at San Felice in Piazza (“The Church of St. Felix”), the architect Brunelleschi created a circling dome that held children dressed as angels that spun slowly suspended from the ceiling, for an Annunciation play.
+Theatrical religious plays were quite popular at the time, and for the Annunciation play at San Felice in Piazza (“The Church of St. Felix”), the architect Brunelleschi created a circling dome that featured children dressed as angels that spun slowly suspended from the ceiling.
 It must have been quite a spectacle, and one that was likely witnessed by Botticelli.

 The angels dressed in white, red, and a burnished green circle the opening.
-They carry olive branches and scrolls, and there are crowns suspended, twirling with them.
+They carry olive branches and scrolls.
+Crowns are suspended above, twirling with them.

-The angels repeat several times throughout the work, always in red, green and white robes.
+This image of angels is repeated several times in the painting, always in red, green, and white robes.
 These signify Faith (white), Hope (green), and Charity or love (red).
-The green is an obvious green in other parts of the painting, although in this top section it appears that the robes have been burnished with gold so that they are no longer a true green.
-It has been suggested that this is because we are now entering heaven so hope is no longer needed, our hope has come to fruition.
+The green is a “true” green in most of the painting, however in this top section the angel’s robes have been burnished with gold so that they are no longer a pure green.
+It has been suggested that Botticelli altered the color because we are closer to heaven here, that “Hope” is no longer needed because it has come to fruition.

-The Angels are also holding olive branches, the symbol for peace.
-Interestingly, in the 1500’s what is now celebrated as Palm Sunday was then called Olive Sunday, as the Prince of Peace was entering Jerusalem and carried the olive branch with him.
-Olive branches are everywhere in this work.
+You will notice that the angels are also holding olive branches, the symbol for peace.
+Interestingly, in the 1500’s, what is now celebrated as Palm Sunday was then called Olive Sunday, as the Prince of Peace was entering Jerusalem and carried the olive branch with him.
+Olive branches appear throughout this painting.
+See if you can spot them all as we travel down the canvas.
+Does their location comment on the presence (or absence) of peace?

-The traditional ox and ass are present and look down at the Christ child.
-Mary is there, bent forward, adoring the baby.
-Mary and Jesus are painted according to heretic scale, meaning their size emphasizes their importance.
-Both figures are extremely large, even kneeling Mary barely fits into the stable.
+Mary and Jesus are both painted according to hieratic scale, meaning their size emphasizes their importance.
+Both figures are extremely large—even kneeling Mary barely fits into the stable.

 Three Men, Three Angels

-From there if we set our sights on the foreground we encounter a mysterious part of the painting.
+Moving into the foreground, or the “bottom” of our painting, we encounter the most mysterious feature.
 Here we have three men, each paired with an angel.
 The angels have olive branches with ribbons streaming that say, “Peace on earth to men of good will.”
-Who exactly these men are and what is going on has been a subject of much debate.
-I’ll give you several possibilities.

-- This is Savonarola and his two companions being raised up in the last days with the angels—a redemptive arc for the heretic.
+- The three men represent Savonarola and his two companions being raised up in the last days with the angels—a redemptive arc for the heretic.

-- These are unknown martyrs being raised up at Christ’s second coming representing all of those who come through the tribulation.
+- They are unknown martyrs being raised up at Christ’s second coming, representing all of those who come through the tribulation.

-- These represent the philosophies of the world that are ceremonially wrestling with the angels representing God.
+- They represent the great philosophies of the world that are ceremonially wrestling with the angels representing God.

-- We are meant to read this picture from left to right, taking the path that runs in front of these figures we can view this scene as one in which the angels are helping the men kneel rather than pulling them up.
-From left to right the men are going down onto their knees, the only proper position to approach the scene in the manger.
+- Reading this depiction from left to right and taking the path that runs in front of these figures we can view this scene as one in which the angels are helping the men kneel rather than pulling them up.
+From left to right, each man is closer to kneeling, which is the only proper position to approach the scene in the manger.

-- Angels are pulling people out of a state of religious limbo, (remember Dante’s “purgatory”?), which is perhaps where Botticelli feels that he is.
+- Finally, the angels are pulling people out of a state of religious limbo, (remember Dante’s “purgatory”?), which is perhaps where Botticelli feels that he is during this spiritual crisis.

 Below these mysterious figures, are the demons we mentioned earlier.
-They are easy to miss, as they’re escaping in the cracks in the earth.
-These demons have been vanquished by the coming of Christ.
-Christ’s presence causes them to flee, a few seem to be falling onto their own weapons.
+They are easy to miss, as they’re escaping in the cracks in the earth and down to the pits of hell.
+Christ’s presence causes them to flee, and a few seem to be falling onto their own weapons, admitting their defeat.

 Transition and Transformation

-While much of the early Renaissance was focused on rendering the body and space naturally, Botticelli was always occupied with the stresses of the soul.
-His strong religious beliefs and struggles became more and more evident, until his works became highly emotional pictures with intense religious themes.
+While much of the early Renaissance was focused on rendering the body and space naturally, Botticelli focused instead on the stresses of the soul.
+His strong religious beliefs and struggles became more and more evident in his art, until his works became highly emotional pictures with intense religious themes.
 Could such intensity and discontinuity be considered “beautiful”?
 What do you think?

 Did Botticelli Find the Peace The Mystic Nativity Promised?